CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Experiments and Results

 \subsection{Datasets and Implementation Details}

-We evaluate FruitLangGS on two real-world subsets from the FruitNeRF dataset~\cite{meyer2024fruitnerf}: a manually annotated 3-tree subset (Tree01--03) and the larger Fuji-SfM set with 11 additional trees.
-Each Tree01--03 sequence contains around 350 high-resolution posed RGB images ($4000 \times 6000$), covering both sides and elevations of the canopy.
-Ground-truth fruit counts are available for Tree01 to Tree03 and used for instance-level evaluation.
-Fuji-SfM has no per-instance annotations and is used for large-scale counting benchmarks.
+We evaluate FruitLangGS on nine real-world datasets, including standard benchmarks and newly incorporated orchard scans.
+All datasets are captured under uncontrolled outdoor environments and vary in terms of fruit density, occlusion, and data quality.
+Specifically, we evaluate on: \begin{itemize} \item \textbf{FruitNeRF Benchmark (3Tree and Fuji-SfM)}~\cite{meyer2024fruitnerf}: Includes (1) \emph{3Tree}—three high-res Fuji trees ($\sim$350 posed RGBs each, $4000 \times 6000$) with instance-level ground-truth; and (2) \emph{Fuji-SfM}—eleven trees reconstructed via SfM, with only tree-level counts for large-scale aggregation. \item \textbf{PFuji-Size Orch2018 and Orch2020}~\cite{gene2021pfuji}: Photogrammetric reconstructions of Fuji trees across two seasons, with per-instance fruit segmentations and diameter measurements.
+These enable evaluation under varying occlusion and maturity. \item \textbf{Galafab-West, Schnico-Red-East, Schniga-Schnico-West}~\cite{CVPRdata}: Captured in commercial orchards with handheld cameras.
+While prior work used masked frames for localized counting, we reconstruct the full scenes and report prompt-based counts over entire orchard views.
+Ground-truth is unavailable; results serve as reference estimates. \end{itemize}

+As summarized in Table~\ref{tab:counting_compare}, ground truth (GT) fruit counts are available only for the FruitNeRF and PFuji-Size datasets.
+For the remaining three sequences from~\cite{CVPRdata}, the original study used masked video frames to count fruits within selectively visible tree regions.
+In contrast, we perform reconstruction and counting on the full unmasked frames, making the reported estimates not directly comparable to the original GT.

-All experiments are conducted on a workstation with two NVIDIA RTX 4090 GPUs, an AMD 7950X CPU, and 128GB RAM.
-Our pipeline is implemented in PyTorch with full GPU acceleration and runs entirely offline.
-For each tree, we train 3D Gaussian parameters for 30,000 iterations using a learning rate of $1.6 \times 10^{-3}$ with exponential decay.
-The input resolution is $1000 \times 1500$, and the model employs $l=3$ spherical harmonics for appearance.
-We enable progressive densification, opacity pruning, and regularization during training, typically converging in under 10 minutes per tree.Key hyperparameters for semantic filtering, sampling, and clustering are listed in Table~\ref{tab:settings}.
-All configurations are fixed across experiments unless otherwise stated.
+All experiments are conducted on a workstation with dual NVIDIA RTX 4090 GPUs and 128\,GB RAM.
+The pipeline is implemented in PyTorch with full GPU acceleration and operates offline.
+For each sequence, 3D Gaussian parameters are trained for 30{,}000 iterations with a learning rate of $1.6 \times 10^{-3}$ and exponential decay.
+Images are resized to $1000 \times 1500$, and rendering uses spherical harmonics of order $l=3$.
+Progressive densification, opacity pruning, and geometric regularization are applied.
+Semantic filtering, sampling, and clustering hyperparameters are listed in Table~\ref{tab:settings}.